scepman/scepman-docs/docs/getting-started/enterprise-guide.md

 {% page-ref page="../scepman-configuration/deployment-options/enterprise-deployment.md" %}

+### Step 3: Create Root certificate

+After the deployment completed you have to create the root certificate in the Azure Key Vault.

+-- Link zu First run root cert --

-### Step 3: Configure a Custom Domain and SSL certificate
+### Step 4: Configure a Custom Domain and SSL certificate

 To have your SCEPman available under your specific domain you need to create a **Custom Domain** in the **App Service.**

 {% page-ref page="../scepman-configuration/custom-domain.md" %}

-### Step 4: Deploy Storage Account and change Artifacts
+### Step 5: Deploy Storage Account and change Artifacts

 The next step is to configure the Storage account and change the Artifact location in your App Service.